ganesshkumar/obsidian-plugins-stats-ui/posts/2025-06-15-weekly-updates.md

 ---
 title: Obsidian Plugin Updates 2025-06-08 to 2025-06-14
-description: "new obsidian plugins from 2025-06-08 to 2025-06-14 - Course Module Loader, OpenWords, Pure Chat LLM, Vim Marker Sharpener, Template Filename, Yearly Glance, Macros, NoteMover shortcut, Timelive, Countdown To"
+description: 'new obsidian plugins from 2025-06-08 to 2025-06-14 - Course Module Loader, OpenWords, Pure Chat LLM, Vim Marker Sharpener, Template Filename, Yearly Glance, Macros, NoteMover shortcut, Timelive, Countdown To'
 excerpt: There are 10 new plugins and 83 plugin updates in the last one week's time.
-publishedDate: "2025-06-15"
+publishedDate: '2025-06-15'
-modifiedDate: "2025-06-15"
+modifiedDate: '2025-06-15'
-bannerImage: "/images/obsidian-weekly-updates.webp"
+bannerImage: '/images/obsidian-weekly-updates.webp'
 tags:
   - weekly-updates
 ---